 New Mexico Gas Company operations hold meetings throughout the state with public officials to inform them about our operations.
-If you are interested in finding out more about this program or in attending a meeting, contact James Stanovcak at (505) 697-3518.
+If you are interested in finding out more about this program or in attending a meeting, contact Gary Roybal at (505) 697-3636.

-Mr. Stanovcak can also provide more detailed information for public officials on natural gas pipelines, public safety, pipeline integrity management program issues, emergency preparedness, public awareness and land use practices.
+Mr. Roybal can also provide more detailed information for public officials on natural gas pipelines, public safety, pipeline integrity management program issues, emergency preparedness, public awareness and land use practices.

 For a copy of New Mexico Gas Company's brochure, "Pipeline Safety in Your Community," in English and Spanish, a pdf copy may be downloaded here.

 - For more information about New Mexico Gas Company pipelines that cross your area of jurisdiction, you may register for free access to New Mexico Gas Company transmission gas pipeline locations at the National Pipeline Mapping System at www.npms.phmsa.dot.gov/.

 New Mexico Gas Company right-of-way agreements specify what activities may be done within the rights-of-way boundaries and protects both New Mexico Gas Company and the property owner.
 Rights-of-way must be kept free from structures and other obstructions to allow access to the pipeline for maintenance, as well as in the event of an emergency.
 New Mexico Gas Company performs frequent inspections to minimize the risk of hazardous actions by others.
 Please have New Mexico Gas Company mark the pipeline and explain the company’s construction guidelines before:

 - planting trees or tall shrubs on the right-of-way